 Gingerbread Dog Treats

 Human gingerbread often contains heaps of sugar and sometimes spices that aren’t suitable for dogs.
-It’s safer if you pick a gingerbread-inspired dog treat recipe.
+You can make treats with a gingerbread-inspired dog treat recipe or modify a favourite with dog-friendly seasonings.
 Blackstrap molasses is one of my favourite add-ins for a gingerbread colour and scent in dog treats.
-It has some of the same scent elements as brown sugar, but without the sweetness and a little goes a long way.
+It has some of the same scent elements as brown sugar, but without the sweetness.
+It’s strong stuff, and a little blackstrap molasses goes a long way.
 Ceylon cinnamon and ginger are yummy too in small quantities.
 See our molasses and peanut butter gingerbread dog treats for an easy example recipe.

 Gingerbread Dog Treat Houses